rohit-uf/aws-coursera/docs/dynamodb/README.md

 - Are kept independent of DynamoDB Implementation
 > Full Text searching is not available in DynamoDB
 - Can associate streams with fields that need to be text-searched.
 Once a new event appears in the stream, a Lambda Function can put that field with other relevant data inside an ElasticSearch Cluster

+## Concurrency

+### Concurrent Updates

+- When multiple clients are reading and writing from the database at the same time, we need to make sure the data they are accessing is Consistent.
+- DynamoDB does not provide any row locking mechanism by itself.
+It needs to be handled by the developer